 Live from a lake in the Northern Pennsylvania woods

-Greetings from my own version of Walden, where I’ve spent most of my time during the COVID-19 era.
+Greetings from my own version of Walden, where I’ve spent the entire month of May and most of my time during the COVID-19 era.

 Each month, I’ll be looking back at what’s happened with JoeBalcom.com over the previous month.
 If you’ve missed any articles, I’ve included links to the most popular ones further down in this post.